metosin/reitit/README.md

 ## Routing

 For routing, a `Router` is needed.
-Reitit ships with 2 different router implementations: `LinearRouter` and `LookupRouter`, both based on the awesome [Pedestal](https://github.com/pedestal/pedestal/tree/master/route) implementation.
+Reitit ships with 2 different router implementations: `:linear-router` and `:lookup-router`, both based on the awesome [Pedestal](https://github.com/pedestal/pedestal/tree/master/route) implementation.

 `Router` is created with `reitit.core/router`, which takes routes and optional options map as arguments.
 The route-tree gets expanded, optionally coerced and compiled. `Router` support both fast path- and name-based lookups.